Published: • 4 min read

 GO

-or the SQL Server error log to ensure there were no lock or permission errors during the restore.
+Immediately check sys.databases or the SQL Server error log to ensure there were no lock or permission errors during the restore.

 Reassign Database Owner and Fix Logins

-as the database owner.
-Execute:
+SSRS requires the sa account as the database owner.
+Run:

 USE [ReportServer];